 Colorado business owners know our state’s weather can be unpredictable.
 In the span of a week, we can experience 60-degree sunshine and freezing blizzards.
 This weather can and will wear down your roof over time, requiring your roof to be serviced.

 A damaged or leaking roof can lead to many long-term consequences for your company.
 Tectum Roofing, Colorado’s most trusted roofing company, has seen the headaches a damaged roof can cause.
 Some include water-damaged computer equipment, onsite injuries, and health risks for employees.

 How does a roof go from structurally sound at construction to leaky and damaged five years later?
-Here are three major causes of roof damage in Colorado.
+Here is our short guide to commercial roof maintenance for Colorado businesses.